Constitution of the Putney Branch of the British Sub-Aqua Club (Putney BSAC)

 - The management of the Branch shall be vested in the Committee which shall consist of four officers i.e. the Chairman, Honorary Secretary, Honorary Treasurer and Diving Officer and not less than two members.
 The Committee, apart from the Diving Officer, shall be elected at the Annual General Meeting of the Branch and shall hold office until the next Annual General Meeting.
 No officer may hold an appointment for longer than three consecutive years.
 Only full members of the club may serve as officers.

 - The Diving Officer shall be appointed by the Committee at a meeting immediately following the Annual General Meeting.
-He shall be responsible to the Committee for arranging all diving and training activities and for setting and maintaining standards and approving full members qualifications.
-He shall be allowed to appoint assistants as he requires subject to the approval of the Committee.
+They shall be responsible to the Committee for arranging all diving and training activities and for setting and maintaining standards and approving full members qualifications.
+They shall be allowed to appoint assistants as he requires subject to the approval of the Committee.

 - The Committee shall, at its first meeting, appoint one of its number Vice-Chairman.
 The Vice-Chairman shall act as Chairman at committee meetings and general meetings in the absence of the Chairman.

-- The Committee shall normally meet once a month.
+- The Committee shall normally meet a minimum of once every two months.
 The Chairman, Vice-Chairman, Honorary Secretary or Honorary Treasurer is empowered to call a special Committee Meeting of all members available, any decision of which must be ratified at the next monthly meeting.

 - A majority of the Committee shall form a quorum; one of whom must be the Chairman, the Vice-Chairman or the Honorary Secretary.
 The Chairman of the meeting shall not vote except when it is necessary to exercise a casting vote.